Notre-Solutions/Inship-Website/src/pages/automate/index.md

-      * **Install an InShip module at a fraction of the time and cost of building your own system, giving you total control of both the process and the revenue and ensuring retention of current customers and enhancing the attraction of your system for potential new clients.**
+      * **Install an InShip module at a fraction of the time and cost of building your own system, giving you total control of both the process and the revenue,  ensuring retention of current customers and enhancing the attraction of your system for potential new clients.**
   sectionB:
     title: Testimonials